Generic name: OXYCODONE HYDROCHLORIDE 5mg

 OXAYDO must be swallowed whole.
 Take each tablet with enough water to ensure complete swallowing immediately after placing in the mouth [see Patient Counseling Information (17)].
 OXAYDO is not amenable to crushing and dissolution.
 Do not administer OXAYDO via nasogastric, gastric or other feeding tubes as it may cause obstruction of feeding tubes.

-- the daily dose, potency and characteristics of a pure agonist or mixed agonist/antagonist the patient has been taking previously
+- the daily dose, potency and characteristics of a full agonist or mixed agonist/antagonist the patient has been taking previously

 - the reliability of the relative potency estimate to calculate the dose of oxycodone HCl needed

 - the general condition and medical status of the patient, including the patient’s weight and age

 - the balance between pain management and adverse reactions

 - the type and severity of the patient’s pain

 - risk factors for abuse or addiction, including a prior history of abuse or addiction

 Selection of patients for treatment with OXAYDO should be governed by the same principles that apply to the use of other potent opioid analgesics.
 Opioid analgesics given on a fixed-dosage schedule have a narrow therapeutic index in certain patient populations, especially when combined with other drugs, and should be reserved for cases where the benefits of opioid analgesia outweigh the known risks of respiratory depression, altered mental state, and postural hypotension.
 Healthcare providers should individualize treatment in every case, using non-opioid analgesics, opioids and/or combination products when necessary, and chronic opioid therapy with drugs such as OXAYDO in a progressive plan of pain management such as outlined by the World Health Organization, the Agency for Health Care Policy and Research, and the American Pain Society.

 Use of OXAYDO as the First Opioid Analgesic